qkzk/fm/development.md

 - Pressing enter whith multiple flagged files would do nothing if a directory was selected
 - Some files should start a scrolling but werent detected as outside window
 - Some tar.xz archives can be opened with "xarchiver" but not with fm because the extension is wrong.
 Try every method and log an error if everything fail.
+- Compress a directory and all its children.
+Don't flag anything, select the parent dir and compress

 #### Changelog